Introduction

 and none()

-sets can be used as identity sets for certain operators, possibly simplifying the code generating the test sets.
+test set constructors can be used as identity sets for certain operators, possibly simplifying the code generating the test sets.

 Some of the syntax used in test sets may interfere with your shell, especially the use of whitespace and special tokens within patterns like $